-As at 31 December 2015, the Company could maintain certain financial ratios as specified in the long-term loan agreement (2014: the Company could maintain certain financial ratios as specified in the memorandum attached to the long-term loan agreement).
+As at 31 December 2016 and 2015, the Company could maintain certain financial ratios as specified in the long-term loan agreement.

 17. Provision for long-term employee benefits

 Provision for long-term employee benefits, which represents compensations payable to employees after they retire, was as follows: